MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-globalization.md

 <!-- Description-Source-ADMX -->
 This policy setting prevents a user from selecting a supplemental custom locale as their user locale.
 The user is restricted to the set of locales that are installed with the operating system.

-This does not affect the selection of replacement locales.
+This doesn't affect the selection of replacement locales.
 To prevent the selection of replacement locales, adjust the permissions of the %windir%\Globalization directory to prevent the installation of locales by unauthorized users.

-The policy setting "Restrict user locales" can also be enabled to disallow selection of a custom locale, even if this policy setting is not configured.
+The policy setting "Restrict user locales" can also be enabled to disallow selection of a custom locale, even if this policy setting isn't configured.

-- If you enable this policy setting, the user cannot select a custom locale as their user locale, but they can still select a replacement locale if one is installed.
+- If you enable this policy setting, the user can't select a custom locale as their user locale, but they can still select a replacement locale if one is installed.

-- If you disable or do not configure this policy setting, the user can select a custom locale as their user locale.
+- If you disable or don't configure this policy setting, the user can select a custom locale as their user locale.

-- If this policy setting is enabled at the machine level, it cannot be disabled by a per-user policy setting.
+- If this policy setting is enabled at the machine level, it can't be disabled by a per-user policy setting.
 - If this policy setting is disabled at the machine level, the per-user policy setting will be ignored.
-- If this policy setting is not configured at the machine level, restrictions will be based on per-user policy settings.
+- If this policy setting isn't configured at the machine level, restrictions will be based on per-user policy settings.

-To set this policy setting on a per-user basis, make sure that you do not configure the per-machine policy setting.
+To set this policy setting on a per-user basis, make sure that you don't configure the per-machine policy setting.
 <!-- CustomLocalesNoSelect_1-Description-End -->

 <!-- CustomLocalesNoSelect_1-Editable-Begin -->